Vargasavour Recipes

 image of ingredients

-• Black-Eyed Peas: I love using dried black-eyed peas, they’re the star of the dish!
-They’re hearty, creamy, and full of protein, fiber, and nutrients.
+• Black-Eyed Peas: I love using dried peas because they turn out hearty, creamy, and full of protein, always the star of the dish.

 👩🏻🍳How to Make Black Eyed Peas